StefanSchroeder/ttfsample/README.md

 	-fontfile path/to/font.ttf

 This is a mandatory option.
 Provide the path to the font, TTF or OTF.
-You can only process one font.
+You can only process one font unless using the *-walk* option.

 	-hinting <none|full>